-Having the job of scheduling assembly shows for your school can be stressful.
+Having the job of scheduling assembly shows or virtual assemblies for your school can be stressful.
 The main reason is simple; you won’t really know with 100% certainty if the show you’ve booked is going to be a hit or a dud until the day of the show.
 And that’s too late.
 If the program drags and is boring or is not suitable for an elementary audience, the teachers will be shooting daggers at you.
 You don’t want that.
 Instead, you want compliments and congratulations for a job well done.

 Keep reading and I’ll share with you secrets to increase the odds that the program you schedule will be a hit.
 But first, there’s some good news and some bad news.